verfio/fortio-operator/README.md

 spec:
   type: NodePort
 ```
-Also, you are able to update current Server type via `kubectl edit server` command.
+Also, you are allowed to update current Server type via `kubectl edit server` command.
 For example, change LoadBalancer to NodePort and Kubernetes Service will be updated:
 ```sh
 $ kubectl get svc